STHolley/projects/README.md

-# projects
+# Projects
+By Sam Holley

-a collection of projects
+A small collection of all my projects so far